 Most of today’s automatic passenger counting systems (APCS) are based on hardware sensors.
 The technology behind the sensor devices varies:

 - In many Asian countries, RFID detectors are installed at the entries and exits.
 People put their mobile phone or RFID badge on the detector when entering and when leaving the line.
 They only pay for the actual section of the transport line they have used.
 On the other continents, this technology is still rather uncommon because passengers usually pay a flat rate per month or per day, and they do not “badge” when exiting.

-- In Europe and in the USA, APC systems are typically based on optical devices using infra-red beams, 3D cameras or visual light beams placed at the entrances and exits.
+- In Europe and in the USA, APC systems are typically based on optical devices using infra-red beams, 3D cameras over each door or visual light beams placed at the entrances and exits.

 - One alternative technology is based on measuring the axle load.
 The measurement data needs to be calibrated carefully in order to reflect the real passenger numbers: school children travelling in the morning have a different average weight per person than other passengers throughout the day.
 Baby strollers or suitcases have low weight, but require significant space.
 Even though passenger statistics can compensate for such bias, the complex vehicle dynamics on buses and the variation of driving styles make the calibration of axle load data for passenger counting purposes very difficult.